On the geometry of synthetic null hypersurfaces: The geometry of synthetic null hypersurfaces

 \Cref{D:syntheticnull} gives then a measure $\nu\in\OptGeo^G(\mu_0,\mu_1)$ such that the function $t\mapsto \U_{N}((e_{t})_{\sharp}\nu)$ is concave.
 By \Cref{R:absolutelycontinuous} $(e_{t})_{\sharp}\nu \ll \mm$.
 However, since $\mu_{0}$ is concentrated on the set of initial points $\initial$, necessarily $(e_{t})_{\sharp}\nu \perp (e_{s})_{\sharp}\nu$ for all $s \neq t$, giving a contradiction with the $\sigma$-finiteness of $\mm$: indeed, suppose by contradiction that there exist two causal curves $\gamma^1, \gamma^2$, such that $\gamma^1_{t}=\gamma^2_{s}$, with $1>t> s$ but $\gamma^1_0,\gamma^2_0\in K$.
 Then by the null non-branching assumption ($\gamma^1_{t}$ is not a final point), necessarily $\gamma^2_{(0,1)}\subset \gamma^1_{(0,1)}$.
 Hence, $\gamma^2_0$ cannot be an initial point, giving a contradiction. \end{proof}

 \begin{remark} As a consequence of \Cref{T:initialpoints}, we can prove that, under the null non-branching assumption, the $\NC^e(N)$ condition is independent of the representative in the equivalence class of gauge and measure.
-That is, one can prove the same conclusion of \Cref{T:invariance-NC-locally-compact}, under the null non-branching assumption, in place of local compactness of the gauge. \end{remark}
+That is, one can prove the same conclusion of \Cref{T:invariance-NC-locally-compact}, under the null non-branching assumption, in place of the tightness of the gauge. \end{remark}